uber/tchannel/docs/protocol.md

 Message id of the original request that triggered this error, or `0xFFFFFFFF` if no message id is available.

+#### tracing: 25

+Tracing payload, see tracing section.
+If tracing information is not available (e.g. on a bad init message), then an empty span (all 0's) should be used.

 #### message~2